 The last part of Vedas is Vedanta which means end, or essence of the Vedas.
 It reveals that there is one entity that is not perishable, and that is the essence of your self – not what you take yourself to be.
 The vision that Vedanta unfolds is that the reality of the individual, the world and God is one non-dual consciousness that is timeless and pure.
-Knowing this, one gets free from all struggles based on a sense of inadequacy.
-Though preserved in the Veda, the wisdom expounded in Vedanta transcends all religions.

 Introduction to Vedanta By Vijay Kapoor in his BG classes

 The name Hindu was given to the people who were following the Vedas and had a unique religious culture.
 When some Persians from across the Himalayas came to North India where the river Sindhu flows, they saw people living a highly civilized life with a unique religious culture.
 They called these people Sindhus.
 The letter s was pronounced in their language as h, so the word became Hindu.
 We are told that that is how we have come to be known as Hindus.
 In fact we didn’t have a name.
 The people were following a body of knowledge called Veda.
 Perhaps you have heard about the Vedas.
 It is important for you know the names of the Vedas because the Veda is the most ancient body of knowledge.